neednotapply/watson-matrix/README.md

 ## Usage

-Once the bot is running, you can utilize the following slash commands on your Discord server:
+Once the bot is running, you can utilize the following slash commands on your Matrix server:

 ### `/sherlock`